How safe are you around electricity?

 Make sure that all your electrical appliances and equipment are always dry and away from water.
 Failing to do so risks damage to your appliances and personal injury to yourself.
 If you electrocute yourself, you will know about it!

-If you are working with electrical appliances, make sure that your hands are dry, and you are away from water sources.
-Even water-resistant should be handled very carefully around water.
+If you are working with electrical appliances, make sure that your hands are dry and that you are away from water sources.
+Even water-resistant products should be handled very carefully around water.

 7. Replace Damaged Cords